amrllkmn/personal-site/content/posts/hello-world-server/index.md

 > TL;DR: I got a simple Rust web server up and running.

 ## First steps
-I bit the bullet and chose [Actix Web](https://actix.rs/docs/getting-started/) to build the web server.
-It was pretty straight forward.
+I chose a framework [Actix Web](https://actix.rs/) to build the web server.
+The justification was mainly because of the benchmarking done [here](https://github.com/programatik29/rust-web-benchmarks).
+Plus, there was a lot of tutorials that built on top of this framework so it would be easier for me follow along.
+The documentation was also straight forward.
 I first created a new Rust project with `cargo new url-shortener-v2`.
 Then, I added the Actix Web crate in my `Cargo.toml` and followed the [Getting Started](https://actix.rs/docs/getting-started/) guide on the Actix Web website.

 At the end of the guide, you should have this: